Terrell May: 2025

 May made his club debut for the Wests Tigers in round 1 of the 2025 NRL season against Newcastle.
 On 18 May, May caused controversy after appearing on a Twitch livestream where he confirmed he would not be picked for New South Wales ahead of game one in the 2025 State of Origin series.
 May said on the livestream "You know that Blues jersey I bought you?
 Chuck it in the bin".
 He would then go on to say "Nah, it's not the media.
 How do you think it got leaked?
 You think they're not just playing Chinese whispers?".
 May also jokingly said that he might have to switch allegiances to Queensland in order to be picked which was slammed by former New South Wales head coach Brad Fittler.
 At the time, May was leading the competition in offloads, in third place of the Dally M leaderboard, and "widely regarded as the second-best prop in the game behind Haas".

 One of two players to play in every game for the Tigers, he led the competition in offloads, and was second in runs and tackles, and third in run metres.

+2026

+On 1 May the Wests Tigers announced that May had re-signed with the club until the end of 2030.

+May featured in almost every game for the Wests Tigers in the 2026 NRL season as the club finished 15th on the table.